 If your resolution was to be healthier, eat well.

 Maintaining a healthy diet is easier than you think!
 In fact, eating nutrient-rich food benefits your physique, mood and grin.
-Munch meals and snacks based on the USDA’s healthy eating guidelines.
+Munch on meals and snacks based on the USDA’s healthy eating guidelines.
 Dietary staples include whole grains, fruits, vegetables, lean protein and low-fat dairy.

 Here’s a simple way to start healthy eating habits: Take an extra 5 minutes each night to plan the next day’s meals.
 Once you get the hang of it, start scheduling each week’s meals.
 Cooking at home is healthy and cost-efficient.
 All it takes is a little preparation.